[Rev. 6/2/2018 3:04:23 PM--2017]

-(b) Dispense with the requirement of a bond if it determines a bond is unnecessary.
+(b) Dispense with the requirement of a bond if:

 2. The bond must be conditioned so that the personal representative will faithfully execute the duties of the office according to law, and the bond must be filed by the clerk.

 3. Personal assets of an estate may be deposited with a domestic credit union or other domestic financial institution upon such terms as may be prescribed by order of the court having jurisdiction of the estate.
 The deposit is subject to the further order of the court.
-The bond of the personal representative may be reduced accordingly.
 The personal representative shall file with the clerk the acknowledgment of an authorized representative of the financial institution that holds the assets deposited, which may be in the following form: